 Robbins' first single, 1953's "I'll Go On Alone," topped the country charts.
 The '50s alone would've made him a legend behind "The Story of My Life," "Pretty Words," "Call Me Up (When I Come Calling On You)," "Just Married," "Knee Deep in the Blues," "I Can't Quit (I've Gone Too Far)" and other honorable mention singles.
 The '60s were just as kind, with "It's a Sin," "A Little Spot in Heaven," "Begging to You," "I Walk Alone," "Ruby Ann" and "Cowboy in a Continental Suit" adding to one of country music's most stacked back catalogs.
-His elder statesman years, from the early 1970s until his untimely death from a heart attack on Dec.
+His years as one of Nashville's elder statesmen, from the early 1970s until his untimely death from a heart attack on Dec.
 8, 1982, continued to produce hits ("Love Me," "I Don't Know Why (I Just Do)") when he wasn't moonlighting as a NASCAR driver.

 Aside from those hits, here's 15 more that best display the varied talents of an all-time great singer, songwriter and guitarist.

 When he wasn't telling stories about drifters, Robbins added Hawaiian (see "My Isle of Golden Dreams") and Spanish flavor to country music's hodge-podge of global influences.